 Veterans In Congress

 Danielle Lupton's research agenda investigates how leaders affect the conduct of international security.
 Broadly speaking, her work considers the conditions under which these individuals substantively impact the escalation, onset, and duration of international conflict as well as how the characteristics of these individuals impact their states' national security and foreign policies.
+Her book, Reptuation for Resolve: How Leaders Signal Determination in International Politics, will be available from Cornell University Press in March 2020.
 Her research is published or forthcoming in Political Analysis, International Interactions, Political Research Quarterly, and The Journal of Global Security Studies.
 Her work has been featured on ForeignPolicy.com and The Washington Post's Monkey Cage, and her media appearances include CNN and The New York Times.
 She is also a permanent contributor to Political Violence @ a Glance, where she engages in policy analysis of current events and international problems.